Go beyond the fundamentals for a career-focused biology degree.

 Our first-year core curriculum includes foundational science and math coursework to prepare you for more in-depth and specialized biological sciences in your chosen degree emphasis track.
 In addition to a comprehensive foundation leading to a bachelor’s degree in biology, you’ll develop research skills and laboratory techniques necessary to succeed in biological and biomedical careers.

-Marine, Wildlife, and Conservation Biology Track – Pursue careers in veterinary medicine, animal husbandry, or conservation management.
+Bachelor of Science (Honor’s) in Marine, Wildlife and Conservation Biology – Pursue careers in ecology and environment management.

 The Bachelor of Science (Honor’s) in Marine, Wildlife and Conservation Biology has been accredited by the Royal Society of Biology following an independent and rigorous assessment.
 International Accredited degree programmes contain a solid academic foundation in biological knowledge and key skills, and prepare graduates to address the needs of employers.
 The accreditation criteria require evidence that graduates from accredited programmes meet defined sets of learning outcomes, including subject knowledge, technical ability and transferable skills.